When fully extended, the length of the Meca500 robot arm is about 332 mm. The Meca500 weighs 4.5 kg and has a payload of 0.5 kg.

 and can be accessed via a web browser.

-Several novel features will be added to this firmware in 2017.
+Several novel features will be added to the robot's firmware in 2017.
 Firstly, based on CAD models imported in advance (in STL format),

 the robot will test in real time and avoid any mechanical interferences between